rubnMartnez/write-ups/HackTheBox/Buff.md

 ![gettingAshell](./res/Buff/gettingAshell.png)

-So I did some basic enumeration with it
+So I tried to do some basic enumeration with it

 ![systeminfo](./res/Buff/systeminfo.png)